 Sodium cyanide is primarily hazardous due to its ability to release cyanide ions in the body, which can lead to severe health consequences.
 The toxicological effects of sodium cyanide stem from its interaction with cytochrome oxidase, an essential enzyme in the cellular respiration process.
 When cyanide enters the body, it binds to the iron (Fe3+) in cytochrome oxidase, inhibiting its function.
 This disruption prevents the transfer of electrons in the respiratory chain, leading to intracellular asphyxiation and subsequent tissue hypoxia.
 The result is a rapid onset of poisoning, which can be fatal if not treated promptly.

-The oral lethal dose of sodium cyanide is alarmingly low, estimated at approximately 1 to 2 milligrams for an adult.
+The oral lethal dose of Sodium cyanide is alarmingly low, estimated at approximately 1 to 2 milligrams for an adult.
 This potency underscores the critical need for awareness and preventive measures in environments where sodium cyanide is present.

 Routes of Exposure